matrix-org/matrix-spec-proposals/proposals/3873-event-match-dotted-keys.md

 An alternative to the current proposal are [JSON pointers].
-While being more versatile than the simplistic escaping proposed here, JSON pointers introduce a wholy new DSL for the `key` parameter which breaks backwards compatibility for *all* existing `event_match` conditions.
+While being more versatile than the simplistic escaping proposed here, JSON pointers introduce a wholly new DSL for the `key` parameter which breaks backwards compatibility for *all* existing `event_match` conditions.

 ## Security considerations